nylas/nylas-ruby/CONTRIBUTING.md

 ### Submitting a Pull Request

-Before submitting a pull request please make sure that all tests are passing.
-Furthermore, make sure any new code you are adding is properly tested.

-To run tests across all supported ruby versions, run `bin/setup` and then `bin/test`
+* Pull requests *may* be submitted before they are feature complete, to get feedback and thoughts from the core team.

-* Pull requests *should* function across all the supported ruby versions, as defined in [.travis.yml](./.travis.yml)
+* Pull requests *should* pass tests across the supported ruby versions, as defined in [.travis.yml](./.travis.yml).
+To do so, run `bin/test`
-*
+* Pull requests *should* add new tests to cover the functionality that is added or bug that is fixed.